CourtHive/tods-competition-factory/src/tournamentEngine/documentation/api.md

 const { flightProfile, splitEntries } = tournamentEngine.generateFlightProfile({
-  eventId, // event for which entries will be split scaleAttributes, // defines participant sort method prior to split
+  eventId, // event for which entries will be split scaleAttributes, // defines participant sort method prior to split scaleSortMethod, // optional - function(a, b) {} sort method, useful when scaleValue is an object or further proessing is required sortDescending, // optional - default sorting is ASCENDING; only applies to default sorting method.
   flightsCount: 3, // number of draws to be created
   deleteExisting: true, // optional - remove existing flightProfile
   splitMethod: SPLIT_WATERFALL, // optional - defaults to SPLIT_LEVEL_BASED